If chicken of the woods mushrooms taste like chicken, then it only makes sense that a lobster mushroom would taste like lobster, right?

 Don’t Judge a Mushroom by Its Cover

 If you come across a lobster mushroom, you might be put off by the ugly exterior of this wild mushroom.
 But, make no mistake about it.
-This strange-looking red parasitic fungus with its hard and roughly flecked crust and crisp white interior is one of the best-tasting mushrooms you’ll ever come across.
+With its hard and roughly flecked crust and crisp white interior, this strange-looking red parasitic fungus is one of the best-tasting mushrooms you’ll ever encounter.

 If you’ve never tasted them before, make it a point to try some.
 You’re missing out on a unique culinary experience.
 Your taste buds and health will thank you.